 13. Visit online marketplaces like Rebelle, Vestiaire Collective or Tradesy for Second hand designer fashion, before you buy brand new ones - there are often treasures here that are usually sold out!

-14. Sell clothes you no longer like on online marketplaces instead of throwing them away.
+14. Sell clothes that you no longer like in online marketplaces instead of throwing them away.

 15. You can donate items of clothing that you no longer like or fit.
-In current times in particular, you act not only sustainably, but also ethically.
+Especially in current times, you are not only acting sustainably, but also ethically.